d3/d3-selection/README.md

 ### Selection

-Selection methods accept [W3C selector strings](http://www.w3.org/TR/selectors-api/) such as `.foo` to select elements with the class *foo*, or `div` to select DIV elements.
+Selection methods accept [W3C selector strings](http://www.w3.org/TR/selectors-api/) such as `.fancy` to select elements with the class *fancy*, or `div` to select DIV elements.
 Selection methods come in two forms: select and selectAll: the former selects only the first matching element, while the latter selects all matching elements in traversal order.
 The top-level selection methods, [d3.select](#select) and [d3.selectAll](#selectAll), query the entire document; the subselection methods, in contrast, [*selection*.select](#selection_select) and [*selection*.selectAll](#selection_selectAll), restrict selection to descendants of the selected elements.

 <a name="selection" href="#selection">#</a> d3.<b>selection</b>()